Buxton, North Dakota

 Buxton is a city in Traill County, North Dakota, United States.
 The population was 348 at the 2020 census.
 Buxton was founded in 1880.
-Today, it has become a bedroom community for the nearby Greater Grand Forks metropolitan area.

 History

 Buxton was founded in 1880 in Buxton Township as a townsite along the Great Northern Railroad in 1880.
 The post office began operating in November of that year.
 It was incorporated as a village in 1922.
 It became a city in 1967, after the North Dakota Legislature enacted legislation that eliminated all existing incorporation titles for towns and villages in the state.

-The town was named after Thomas J. Buxton, who at the time was the city treasurer in Minneapolis, Minnesota.
-Buxton was a close friend and business associated of the town's founder, Budd Reeve.
+The town was named after Thomas J. Buxton, at the time the city treasurer of Minneapolis, Minnesota.
+Buxton was a close friend and business associate of the town's founder, Budd Reeve.